TheArashGhanbari/TheArashGhanbari/README.md

 **Front-End & Game Developer**

 I build web applications and 2D games.
-Feel free to check out my [Portfolio + Resume](https://github.com/thearashghanbari/Portfolio) — it includes some of my selected works and experiences.
+Feel free to check out my [Portfolio + Resume](https://github.com/thearashghanbari/Portfolio) — it includes some of my selected works, experiences, and projects built with React and Next.js.

-I've also worked on several React projects while learning and experimenting with modern front-end tools.
-You can find them here 👉 [React Projects Repository](https://github.com/thearashghanbari/ReactProjects)

-Here are some of my Next.js projects during practicing to build full-stack applications and improve my server-side rendering skills.
-Check out my Next.js projects here 👉 [Next.js Projects Repository](https://github.com/thearashghanbari/NextJSProjects)

 ---